Board of Directors

 During Andy’s tenure as President of the Board, the work of the CPABC has been recognized with the City of Vancouver Accessibility and Inclusion Award (Organization category).
 As well, the Institute of Chartered Accountants of British Columbia has awarded Andy its Community Service Award.

-Andy’s recent appointment to the Minister’s Council on Employment and Accessibility will see his ongoing contribution to Accessibility 2024 a 10-year action plan for making BC the most progressive province for people with disabilities to live.
+Andy’s appointment to the Minister’s Council on Employment and Accessibility will see his ongoing contribution to Accessibility 2024 a 10-year action plan for making BC the most progressive province for people with disabilities to live in.

 Susanne is a medical malpractice lawyer and advocate for people living with disabilities.
 She has been selected for inclusion by her peers in Best Lawyers in Canada in the area of Medical Negligence and is recognized as a leading practitioner in the Canadian Legal Lexpert® Directory in medical malpractice.
 Susanne is also a Fellow of the Litigation Counsel of America, an honorary trial lawyer society whose membership is limited to less than one-half of one percent of North American lawyers, judges and scholars.
 Susanne’s practice is devoted to helping people who have suffered injuries as a result of medical malpractice, with a focus on birth injuries.